puzzle/ose3-rails/README.md

   The template has access to all partials in `nodejs/_partials` and all parent folders (`rails/_partials` in this case).
 A partial `_foo.erb` is rendered by doing `<%= partial("foo") %>`. `nodejs/_partials/_foo.erb` will take precedence over `rails/_partials/_foo.erb`.
 * All necessary files for the docker build context (store them in the `_context` folders) are copied to `dist/rails/nodejs/`.
 A file `nodejs/foofile` will override `rails/foofile`.

+## Testing

+Check out `bin/test.sh` for a simple integration test.

-## Testing, Releasing
+## Releasing

 For now, only Puzzle members may release new versions of the images.

-Refer to the [internal documentation at puzzle](https://gitlab.puzzle.ch/pitc_ruby/ose3-rails-configmanagement/blob/master/doc/operations/README.md) to learn how to properly test the image before releasing it on DockerHub.
+Refer to the [internal documentation at puzzle](https://gitlab.puzzle.ch/pitc_ruby/ose3-rails-configmanagement/blob/master/doc/operations/README.md) to learn how to test the image against a fow OpenShift projects before releasing it on DockerHub.